Skip to content

 You can click any student dot in the scatter plot to open their Student Report.

-The section also provides class-level data, showing the top classes for each engagement category (those with the highest percentage of students in each group).This helps you identify classes with strong engagement as well as those that may need additional support with the suggested next steps for each category.
+The section also includes class-level data showing the top classes in each engagement category, representing those with the highest percentage of students in that group.
+These class insights are based on the same underlying student data used in the scatter plot.
+This helps you identify classes with strong engagement as well as those that may need additional support.
 Clicking on a class title takes you directly to its Class Report.